Acute Leukemias

 There are about 120,000 new cases of AML per year globally4

-In children and young adults under 20 years old, AML makes up 74% of acute leukemia cases5
+In children and young adults under 20 years old, ALL makes up 76% of acute leukemia cases5

 YOUR UNIQUE ACUTE LEUKEMIA6